Ahmed-Zidan-04/msvg-tools/README.md

 Each `<Page>` typically contains a complete <svg> element, including its own viewBox and style definitions.

+The MSVG format is fully transparent — it’s just plain text XML.
+You can open it with any text editor to inspect or edit its contents.
+Because it doesn’t contain executable code, it’s safe by design and cannot carry malware.

 ---

 #### MSVG is useful for: